Patronages of Saint George: England

 With the revival of Scottish and Welsh nationalism, there has been renewed interest within England in Saint George, whose memory had been in abeyance for many years.
 This is most evident in the St George's flags which now have replaced Union Flags in stadiums where English sports teams compete.
 Above the Palace of Westminster, there are six shields above each of the four clock faces of Big Ben, twenty-four in total, all depicting the arms of St George, representing the Flag of England, London as the capital city of England, and St. George as the patron saint of England.
-This symbolism is also repeated in the central lobby of the Houses of Parliament, in an enormous mosaic created by Sir Edward John Poynter in 1869, depicting St George and the Dragon with these arms &c, entitled "St George for England".
+This symbolism is also repeated in the central lobby of the Houses of Parliament, in an enormous mosaic created by Sir Edward John Poynter in 1869, depicting St George and the Dragon with these arms, entitled "St George for England".

 St George's Day is also celebrated each year in London with a day of celebration run by the Greater London Authority and the London Mayor.
 The UK Houses of Parliament also celebrate St George's Day each year with a reception and other events, organised by the St. George's Day All Party Parliamentary Group, including providing every MP with a red rose to wear in his/her lapel.

 The Royal Society of St. George, City of London Branch hold a Banquet on St George's Day either in the Guildhall or a London Livery Hall, they also hold a Christmas Banquet at the Mansion House.

 The city of Salisbury holds an annual St George's Day pageant, the origins of which are believed to go back to the 13th century.

 The Order of St Michael and St George, a British order of chivalry, was founded in 1818, and partly named after the saint.